 Back-breaking

-See, more than two months ago, Elsa decided that she was ready to walk, even though she certainly was not.
+See, more than two months ago, Squish decided that she was ready to walk, even though she certainly was not.
 Every moment of the day, she would grab the adult’s hand nearest to her, pull herself up to a standing position, and demand to be walked around the house.
 For hours on end, we had to take turns with bent backs just to keep her happy.

 Now that Squish can do it on her own, there are more bumps and bruises for her, but much less back pain for us — and we are all the happier for it.

 Yesterday, we were in a friend’s backyard with other families from church.
-As I watched Elsa follow the older children around, it dawned on me that we have now entered a whole new era of parenting.
+As I watched Squish follow the older children around, it dawned on me that we have now entered a whole new era of parenting.

-As a career nanny who has watched hundreds of children, my wife Angie expressed concern earlier this year that Elsa had not yet begun to crawl.
+As a career nanny who has watched hundreds of children, my wife Angie expressed concern earlier this year that Squish had not yet begun to crawl.
 We even had a paediatric OT visit our home to check if everything was okay with our daughter.
 She could say the word “crawl”, but showed no interest in actually crawling!

 The OT assured us that all of Squish’s other developmental milestones were being met.
-Then, almost as though she’d been teasing us the whole time, a week later, Elsa began to crawl.
+Then, almost as though she’d been teasing us the whole time, a week later, Squish began to crawl.
 And she only crawled for a few weeks before she began to walk!

 Meeting Milestones